guilleva/Xmap/README.md

 ## About

-OSMap is a sitemap generator for Joomla CMS, based on XMap.
+OSMap - the easiest way to create a Joomla sitemap.

 ## How to migrate from Xmap